aseem96/aseem96.github.io/_posts/2014-3-3-About-Me.md

 I am first year Computer Science graduate student at North Carolina State University.
 I am a programming enthusiast, with a keen interest in analytics and Data Science.

-I have interned with IBM Software Labs as a part of the Cloud and Analytics team where I worked on development of products and platforms like IBM Bluemix, IBM Log Analysis, IBM IT Operations and Analytics and IBM Cognitive | IBM Watson.
+I have interned with IBM Software Labs as a part of the Cloud and Analytics team where I worked on development of products and platforms like IBM Bluemix, IBM Log Analysis, IBM IT Operations and Analytics and IBM Cognitive/Watson.

 Currently, I am actively seeking internship opportunties for Summer 2018.